MediciHouse07/Learning_Records/FM_05_statistics_110.md

 4800 mins, proof of uniform is universal, condition of inverse, 1. strictly increase, 2. continuous, to prove this THM you need to know what is CDF, P(X<=x)=F(X)
 ### Lecture 13 <br>

+2023/03/11

+3600<->End

+- infinite integral and finite integral
+- odd function, by symmetry
+- integrate by part, one piece easy to integrate, another piece easy to differentiate
+- infinite integral and finite integral and integral by part
+- var of normal distribution
+- standard normal = 1-standard normal, by symmetry

 1500<->4000

 2023/03/10